rong118/coding_kendo/README.md

 # Coding Kendo (コーディングの剣道)

-This repository provides a summary of data structures and algorithms along with a collection of interview coding questions related to these topics.
+Explore the fundamentals of computer science with this repository, covering data structures, algorithms, and complexity analysis, plus a curated set of interview coding questions.

 ## I. Data Structures